 To give you a flavor of our research interests, brief descriptions of some of the problems that we have been working on recently can be viewed via posts on the main page, while publications from the group can be found here.

-Our research activities in hard matter systems are currently supported by the National Science Foundation (NSF), while support for the soft matter activities are provided by Princeton University.
+Our research activities are currently supported by the National Science Foundation (NSF).